CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-pom-retries-logfile.md

 # Retry Record Information

 For messages sent via Publisher that could not directly be delivered we retry the delivery.
-These retries are logged  in the the pom-retries log files.
+Each record in these logfiles represents one additional attempt to deliver the message.
+These retries are logged in the "pom-retries" log files.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order:

 | Data         | Description                                               |
 | ------------ | --------------------------------------------------------- |